Call +44(0)161 941 4000

 The Government acknowledges that it may not be possible for some employees to work from home if they operate machinery, work in construction or manufacturing, or are delivering front line services.
 The guidance states that, where employees cannot work from home (and as long as the employer business is not on the closure list), they can still travel for work purposes, provided they are not showing symptoms of Coronavirus and neither they nor any member of their household is self-isolating.

 Where employees are continuing to work, employers should ensure that the Public Health England guidelines are followed (https://www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19/guidance-for-employers-and-businesses-on-coronavirus-covid-19).
-These include, where possible, maintaining a 2 meter distance from others, and washing hands with soap and water often for at least 20 seconds.
+These include, where possible, maintaining a two-metre distance from others, and washing hands with soap and water often for at least 20 seconds.

 Currently, work carried out in people’s homes can continue providing that the tradesperson is well and has no symptoms of Coronavirus.
 Again, the Public Health England guidelines must be followed.
 No work should be carried out by a tradesperson who has Coronavirus symptoms, no matter how mild these may be.
 Similarly, no work should be carried out in any household which is isolating or where an individual is being shielded, unless it is to remedy a direct risk to the safety of the household and the tradesperson is willing to do so.
 In such cases, Public Health England can provide advice to the tradesperson and the household.

 Finally, it is worth reiterating that where any worker (or anyone in their household) shows symptoms of Coronavirus, they should follow the guidance on self-isolation (https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection).